 by Alison Riggs

-The political and environmental turmoil, economic instability, and information overload of 2019 has many people suffering from anxiety and stress.
-It is helpful to pause at this time of year to think about how you want to enter this Christmas season and start 2020 off with a healthier mindset.
+The health, political and environmental turmoil, economic instability, and information overload of the year has many people suffering from anxiety and stress.
+It is helpful to pause at this time of year to think about how you want to enter this Christmas season and start the new year off with a healthier mindset.
 What positive experiences do you want for yourself, your loved ones, and for others around the world, and what can you do to make that happen?

 Let’s enter this year’s Christmas season with a spirit of love and compassion.
 We love it when we are treated in this way and we know it is what makes this time of year so special.
 Why not pass it forward?